 - Complete a petition to graduate with your associate degree from LCCC.

-- Complete an application to your chosen College or University.
+- Complete an application to your chosen college or university.
+See the list of LCCC partner universities

-- Send transcripts from any and all universities and colleges that you have attended.
+- Send transcripts to your chosen college or university from any and all universities and colleges that you have attended.

 - Confirm with admissions if a high school transcript is also needed.

-- you may list up to 10 institutions
+- Complete the FASFA.
+You may list up to 10 institutions

 - Complete additional paperwork such as an Ad Hoc Consortium agreement .